 Recent advances in pathway analysis approaches

 Despite the great number of pathway analysis methods that have been developed, and the significant role these methods have played in interpreting genome-wide molecular measurements, the vast majority of the methods focus on identifying altered pathways between two phenotypic groups (e.g. cancer versus normal), and thus cannot provide information regarding pathway aberrance in individual samples.
-This issue is becoming a critical concern given the fact that cancer is a heterogeneous disease.
+This issue is becoming a critical concern as cancer is a heterogeneous disease.
 Dissecting this heterogeneity will be crucial for understanding the underlying mechanisms and disease status of each tumour, and for developing tailed therapies that target specific pathways.
 In the following part, I discuss several tools that have been recently developed for individualised pathway analysis.